Japan MSCA app store rules: the distribution opening to watch

 That fee architecture is the same trap and opportunity we broke down in what the Core Technology Fee actually costs a studio: per-unit or percentage technology fees reward high-ARPU titles and can punish high-install, low-monetisation ones.
 Japan’s high ARPU tilts that math in favour of more titles than the EU version does — but you still have to model it against your own funnel, not the headline rate.

 On Android, Google’s changes lean toward payment flexibility rather than a tiered store fee.
-Google removed the old restriction limiting external payments to non-game apps — games can now steer users to external payment, and apps can show “buy via Google Play” and “buy on our site” side by side.
-External-payment steering has reportedly carried a reduced service fee (in the low-20s percent range) rather than the full 30%.
+Google extended its User Choice Billing programme, previously limited to non-gaming apps in Japan, to all apps offering in-app purchases of digital content, and launched a separate external payments programme that games are explicitly eligible for.
+Enrolled apps must offer the external payment link side by side with Google Play Billing.
+The fees on those external transactions are 10% for auto-renewing subscriptions, 10% within an eligible developer’s first $1M of annual earnings, and 20% on all other in-app digital content — well short of the full 30%.
 The net is that even if you never ship a third-party Android store, you can recover margin on Japanese transactions through alternative billing alone.
 For the Android-OEM storefront angle specifically, our OEM app stores comparison covers how Galaxy Store, GetApps and AppGallery terms stack up against this.
 If a Japan OEM preload deal is the goal, our OEM preload deal playbook covers the deal structures and BD process.

 One Japan-specific lever deserves a flag: carrier billing.
 NTT docomo, au (KDDI) and SoftBank give Japan unusually deep direct-carrier-billing rails, and the MSCA’s payment opening makes it easier to plug those in as a first-class checkout.
 We map where carrier billing pays off market by market in our 2026 carrier billing reach map; Japan is one of the few high-income markets where it’s a conversion lever rather than a fallback.